-The website Abortion Testimonials offers pages upon pages of women sharing their regrets after abortion.
+The website Abortion Testimonials offers pages upon pages of testimonies from women sharing their regrets after abortion.
 As one reads through these stories, it’s easy to find stories of those women who felt pressured into it.
 Many knew abortion was wrong but did it anyway.
 These women wanted their babies, but they felt helpless.
 They felt scared.
-They felt alone.
-They felt powerless.
+They felt alone and powerless.
 They did not know how to convince their husband or boyfriend of the value of the baby.

 For instance, one woman wrote:

 He apologized for forcing me into it and said he knew he was coercing me, but if I didn’t have the abortion he would never see me again or marry me.
 I told him I was afraid of going to hell and that we had the financial means and there was really no excuse but that made no difference to him.
 It was do this or lose him and I was young and dumb enough to think he was more important.

 Another woman said that the Dobbs case brought back the pain of a past abortion.
 Her husband at the time told her she had to abort.
 She wrote: